stonefl/stonefl.github.io/_posts/2021-05-31-git-and-gitlab-quick-start-tutorial.md

 * The final reviewer follows the same reviewing process again.
 The author again addresses any comments.
 Once the final reviewer is happy and the build is green, then the new branch will be **merged** with the target branch.

 ### Pull from Remote
-Before you make any changes, it is always a good idea to run command `git pull` to make sure your current local repository is up to date.
+Before you make any changes, it is always a good idea to run the command `git pull` to make sure your current local repository is up to date.

 ![delete local branch]({{site.baseurl}}/img/post/gitlab21.png)

 ### Create a New Branch
-Branches let you work on new features or bug fixes of the main project code that is in the `master` branch.
+Branches let you work on new features or bug fixes of the main project code in the `master` branch.
 You can use `git branch <BRANCH_NAME>` to create a new branch and `git branch` to check your branches.

 ![create a new branch]({{site.baseurl}}/img/post/gitlab10.png)

-Note the asterisk next to the `master` which indicates that you are currently in the `master` branch.
+Note the asterisk next to the `master`, which indicates that you are currently in the `master` branch.
 To switch to your new branch, you need to run `git checkout <BRANCH_NAME>`.

 ![swith branch]({{site.baseurl}}/img/post/gitlab11.png)

 ### Commit Local Changes
-Now, you are in the new feature branch and are ready to make changes to your codes.
+Now, you are in the new feature branch and ready to change your codes.

 #### git status
 Once you finish your changes, you can run `git staus` to check the changes you have made.